-- Google will begin rolling out these changes in the coming weeks, using MUM to better recognize when a searcher is in distress.
+- Google will begin rolling out changes in the coming weeks that will use MUM and BERT to improve the safety of search results.

 MUM is being used by Google to better serve people in personal crises.

 MUM, or Multitask Unified Model, is a large language model developed by Google AI.
 It is trained on a massive dataset of text and code, and it can perform a variety of tasks, including translation, summarization, and question answering.